Questions to Ask Your Doctor

 - Will I be able to go to work?
 Is there anything specific I shouldn’t do while I am taking this drug?

-After your first visit, make sure you make arrangements for your next visit before leaving the hospital.
+If this is your first visit, make sure you make arrangements for your next visit before leaving the hospital or treatment center.